wp-plugins/simple-fields/readme.txt

 = 0.3.x =
 - If a field group was renamed, that was not reflected in the post connector edit screen
 - Added debug page
+- Fixed some notice-errors (the wp debug bar is wonderful, btw!)
+-

 = 0.3.8 =
 - Better handling of international chars when selecting file